RifluxyssSDK/PDFGenerator/README.md

 * Java 8
 * View
 * Canvas
+* Layout
 * Bitmap Config
 * Exception Handling
-* PdfDocument ( native )
+* PdfDocument ( Android Native )

 ### Description

-Android Native libraries using generate the Dynamic PDF document.

-# We are Some of the challenges face in the future are

-# Programmatically generate the view of the grid layout, text view and image view & draw the view

-# of the line we are generate some of the challenges are facing.

-# table of contents to make it easy for users to navigate to different sections easily
+* This is a simple and straight forward library for creating pdf document through your application.
+* Document design is customizable.
+To change the design go through the comments declared in codes and customize as per your need.

+### Fork & Star if it helped you.